 Here’s a quick guide to the basics of Niseko—how to get there, what slopes the resort is made up of, and how much it will all cost you.

-Tokyo to Niseko: Transportation options
+Getting from Tokyo to Niseko: Transportation options

-There’s also a Niseko All Mountain Pass that you can use at Annupuri, Niseko Village, Hirafu, and Hanazono.
-A full-day pass is 7,400 yen and half-day (8 hrs) is 6,300 yen.
-These four are all interconnected, so they’re the best for getting all your snow sports fun in one place.
+There’s also the Niseko United All Mountain Pass that you can use at Annupuri, Niseko Village, Hirafu, and Hanazono.
+A full-day pass is ¥8,100 and a 12-point pass that limits the uses in a day for ¥4,900.
+These four areas are all interconnected, so they’re the best for getting all your snow sports fun in one place.

-Annupuri and Moiwa
+Niseko Annupuri and Moiwa

 Annupuri’s slopes are comparatively less steep and wide, but there is a run that connects to Moiwa.
 Both are less crowded, which makes them ideal for beginners and people who don’t want the crowds of the others.
 Neither have much dining and nightlife around, but there are hotels and pensions for easy access to the slopes.

-Hanazono is part of the area known as Niseko Mt.
-Resort Grand Hirafu, together with Grand Hirafu.
-You can buy a “HANAZONO and Grand Hirafu Lift Ticket” at either resort to ski on both.
+Hanazono is managed under the Niseko Mt.
+Resort Grand Hirafu umbrella, together with the bigger Grand Hirafu.
+You can buy a “Hanazono and Grand Hirafu Lift Ticket” at either resort to ski on both.
 Its forest route, Strawberry Fields, is arguably Niseko’s most famous run.